romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Which standards are recommended for developer workflows?
+Q: Which standards are recommended for developer workflows?
 <details><summary>Show the answer</summary><p>

 - **Implementing branch protection rules**